 - Family Law

-- The laws that deal with family-related issues and domestic relations including child protection, divorce, separation, custody and access, division of property, support, and adoption.
+- The laws that deal with family-related issues and domestic relations including child protection, divorce, separation, parenting time or decision-making responsibility under a parenting order or contact under a contact order, division of property, support, and adoption.

 - Family Law Act